JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A *reference* in a PSI tree is an object that represents a link from a *usage* of a certain element in the code to the corresponding *declaration*. *Resolving* a reference means locating the declaration to which a specific usage refers.
+A *reference* in a PSI tree is an object that represents a link from a *usage* of a particular element in the code to the corresponding *declaration*. *Resolving* a reference means locating the declaration to which a specific usage refers.

-The most common type of references is defined by language semantics.
+The most common type of reference is defined by language semantics.
 For example, consider a simple Java method:

 ```java